Fanny-Dupont/THMM/README.md

 This repository contains the code associated with the paper:

-**Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model** by Fanny Dupont, Marianne Marcoux, Nigel Hussey, Jackie Dawson, Marie Auger-Méthé
+**Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model** by Fanny Dupont, Marianne Marcoux, Nigel E. Hussey, Jackie Dawson, Marie Auger-Méthé

 ---